Greatchinex/Image_Upload/README.md

 <br> PS: I only trained three different labels in the Dogs dataset
 <code> afghan_hound, beagle and maltease_dog </code>
 <br> And the training and image labelling process was done Via the AUTOML Dashboard

+## Postman

+in the Request body when uploading an image, from the form-data
+<br> The key should be the string "image" and the value should be the image file. e.g
+<br> image "Image to be uploaded"